FAQs (Frequently Asked Questions)

 Q: Can I pay my bill on-line?

 A: Using the link on the home page will take you to a third party that we have contracted with.
 You have to set up an account with them, and it will link to your CBCWSC water account.
-Unless CBCWSC reads your meter, you must still provide a reading to our office by another means as that option is not available online at this time.

-Q: Why do I have to pay $25.00 even when I don't use any water?
+Q: Why do I have to pay $29.50 even when I don't use any water?

-A: The $25.00 minimum represents the member’s portion of our fixed costs.
+A: The $29.50 minimum represents the member’s portion of our fixed costs.
 If everyone on the system used no water, there would still expenses.
 For example: Insurance; debt service; electricity; payroll, fuel, and our own minimum monthly charge to TWU, our wholesale water provider.

 Q: I have sold my home, what needs to be done to take it out of my name?